top of page

 What we believe

-The Covid-19 pandemic heightened interest in meal kits, healthy convenience food, clean eating, and a resilient domestic food supply.
-Ironically, while the massive Ontario greenhouse industry employs Canadians, it does not really feed us – most of its output is exported, while domestic consumers resort to buying less of a mainly imported offering during winter months
+• The Covid-19 pandemic and now the trade war have heightened interest in clean eating and a resilient domestic food supply.
+Ironically, while the massive Ontario greenhouse industry employs Canadians, it does not really feed us – most of its output of tomatoes, peppers and cucumbers is exported, while domestic consumers resort to buying less of a mainly imported offering during winter months

-Canada needs more local food entrepreneurs and community farms.
-They need a new kind of CEA facility that is less daunting to acquire, greener, and less expensive to operate.
+• Canada needs more year-round local food suppliers.
+They need a new kind of CEA facility that is less costly to acquire, greener, and less expensive to operate.

 Meeting the year-round demand for local farm-to-table produce is much harder than it should be.